Royal Navy warship HMS Lancaster has seized cannabis and cocaine with a street value of £58 million in two busts just days apart in the Caribbean.

-Just days earlier, the warship recovered marijuana weighing almost 1.2 tonnes when its crew had to recover 45 packets of the drug which had been dumped overboard in a thunder storm.
+Just days earlier, the warship recovered marijuana weighing almost 1.2 tonnes when its crew had to recover 45 packets of the drug which had been dumped overboard in the middle of a thunder storm.

 The seizure came after Lancaster’s helicopter spotted a suspect vessel and started monitoring her movement.

 As soon as the speedboat saw them, they dumped the drugs and tried to flee, prompting an all-night game of “cat-and-mouse” which ended as soon as the speedboat entered Costa Rican waters and those on boat were arrested by waiting authorities.